timtadh/hackthology/hackthology/content/blog/exceptions-for-go.md

 Finally blocks are a great feature of exceptions.
-They allow you to have a block of code run unconditionally after a try and catch block even if there was an unhandled exception or re-raised exception.
+They allow you to have a block of code run unconditionally after a try and catch block even if there was an un-handled exception or re-raised exception.
 In this example I use a finally block to log the timing information of the DoStuff function.

 ```go